cmarquardt/homebrew-setup/README.md

 The `Brewfile` installs the majority of the software I use and also adds all required taps.
 Use it with

+    cd homebrew
     brew update
     brew bundle --file Brewfile

 This will install a number of software packages including Python 2 and Python 3 together with numpy, along with several editors (Atom, Text Mate and Sublime Text).

 **Caveat:** The installation of the older numpy version for Python@2 conflicts with the current numpy for Python 3 due to the `f2py`binary.
 For the Python@2 version, this executable is therefore renamed to `f2py2`which may lead to issues when the numpy distutils call this script.

+**Note:** At the time of writing, Proj v7.0.0 as installed via Homebrew has a faulty `pkg-config` configuration file in `/opt/homebrew/lib/pkgconfig/proj.pc`.
+The latter is actually a link into the Cellar for Proj and write protected.
+A manually corrected version of the file is available in the `homebrew` directory and should be installed manually before further software using it i installed (in particular Python and R packages).

 ## Installing Python packages